An Interview with ‘Warcraft’ Director Duncan Jones

-So, is there an innate problem with video game adaptations?
-“There’s no good reason for it,” says Duncan Jones, the director of Warcraft (or Warcraft: The Beginning in some territories, including the UK), a new movie based on Blizzard’s gaming series.
+So is there an innate problem with video game adaptations?
+“There’s no good reason for it,” says Duncan Jones, the director of Warcraft (or Warcraft: The Beginning in some territories), a new movie based on Blizzard’s gaming series.
 It’s the third major motion picture for Jones, the son of late musician David Bowie, following 2011’s Source Code and 2009’s lo-fi sleeper hit Moon.
 “If you have a good story to tell and intriguing characters, you can make a good movie.”
 So why do movies based on games seem to find the transition between mediums so difficult?
-One way to look at it is as a generational issue: many of today’s aging film critics and most-established directors simply did not grow up with games.
+One way to look at it is as a generational issue: Many of today’s aging film critics and most established directors simply did not grow up with games.
 Not in the way that Jones did.

 Videos by VICE

 “He has the right sense of fun and energy,” Jones says, “but I just think his vision, and that of Blizzard, didn’t mesh.
-I went in and said, ‘For me it’s 50/50, with heroes on both sides’.
-The fact I was a fan meant my natural inclination was more in line with what Blizzard were looking for.”
+I went in and said, ‘For me it’s fifty/fifty, with heroes on both sides.’
+The fact I was a fan meant my natural inclination was more in line with what Blizzard was looking for.”

-Blizzard have had “20 years of successfully telling stories and a very vested interest in making sure their franchise is protected”, so theirs is a pretty entrenched vision.
+Blizzard has had “twenty years of successfully telling stories and a very vested interest in making sure their franchise is protected,” so theirs is a pretty entrenched vision.
 Beneath the cartoony, deformed visuals, the Warcraft lore has always been pretty savage.
-Main characters and knights in shining armour die (or worse), and innocents are slaughtered in droves.
-Yet it’s also super colourful and has magic that turns you into a fluffy sheep.
-There’s a fine line to find, then, when beginning to turn a deeply detailed video game series spanning two decades into two-hour movie designed for passive consumption, then.
-And all the while, whoever’s charged with finding that balance must contend with having Blizzard constantly looking over their shoulder.
+Main characters and knights in shining armor die (or worse), and innocents are slaughtered in droves.
+Yet it’s also super colorful and has magic that turns you into a fluffy sheep.
+There’s a fine line to find, then, when beginning to turn a deeply detailed video game series spanning two decades into two-hour movie designed for passive consumption then.
+And all the while, whoever’s charged with finding that balance must contend with having Blizzard constantly looking over its shoulder.

 (Mild spoilers follow.)